-The Erfurter RaumZeit Research Group is intensively engaged in the development of theoretical foundations for the conceptualisation of an interdisciplinary, transregional and transepochal investigation of space and time (RaumZeitlichkeiten).
+The Research Group Studies for SpatioTemporality Erfurt is intensively engaged in the development of theoretical foundations for the conceptualisation of an interdisciplinary, transregional and transepochal investigation of space and time.
 The theoretical discussion is one of the trademarks of the ERZ.

 In view of social, demographic and health policy developments, the spread of lifestyles that are harmful to health and the growing threat of epidemics, there is an increasing need to create health-promoting framework conditions and to understand health and illness as social phenomena.
 Of central importance in this context is the examination of the social and individual backgrounds, consequences and meanings of health and illness, of communication about health and illness as well as the normativity of health and its significance for the positioning of individuals in societies in the past and present.